bio-tools/biohackathon2024-paper/paper/paper.md

 ## Europe PMC

 Europe PMC is a comprehensive, freely accessible database for the life sciences literature, including research articles, reviews, preprints and patents.
 It provides access full-text (open access) articles, publication metadata, and papers citing or cited by a given article.
+Citations in Europe PMC are categorized in the broad categories of being supportive, mentioning or contrastive.
 Entries in nucleotide (EGA, ENA, RefSeq), protein (UniProt, IntAct, PRIDE), and research resource (RRID) databases can be searched and retrieved.
 Individual text-mined genes, proteins, organisms and chemicals can be displayed and visualized for a subset of open access articles.

 In addition to its web interface, the Europe PMC Articles and Annotations RESTful APIs and provide programmatic access to all of this information, enabling automatation and sharing of bibliometric workflows [@PMID27122644] integrating search, metadata retrieval and analysis.
 This makes Europe PMC a powerful platform for exploration and mining of the scientific literature and its connection to broader scientific data.

 ## bio.tools